vberegov/iac-demo-rules/README.md

 ## Workflow

-This repository demonstrates a pull-request based workflow.
+This repository demonstrates a pull-request based workflow, with commit status checks enabled so that the development workflow needs to pass before the PR can be merged.

 Upon merging the Pull Request the release process is kicked off

 ### Setup